Earl of Darnley

-He was succeeded by his younger brother, the third Earl.
+He was succeeded by his younger brother, who thus became the third Earl.
 He had earlier represented Athboy in the Irish House of Commons and Maidstone in the British House of Commons.
 On his death the titles passed to his eldest son, the fourth Earl.
 In 1828 he presented a claim as heir-general to the dukedom of Lennox, challenged by the Countess Nugent, but the House of Lords did not come to any decision on the matter.
 He was succeeded by his second but eldest surviving son, the fifth Earl.
 He was elected as Member of Parliament for Canterbury and served as Lord Lieutenant of County Meath.
 On the death of his grandson, the seventh Earl (who had succeeded his father in 1896), the barony of Clifford of Leighton Bromswold separated from the Irish titles when it devolved upon the late Earl's daughter and only child, the ten-month-old Lady Elizabeth Bligh, who became the seventeenth holder of the barony by writ of summons.
 Lord Darnley was succeeded in the Irish titles by his younger brother, the eighth Earl.
-A talented and successful cricketer who captained MCC, he sat in the House of Lords as an Irish Representative Peer from 1905 to 1927.
+A talented and successful cricketer who captained MCC, he sat in the House of Lords as an Irish representative peer from 1905 to 1927.
 On his death the titles passed to his only son, the ninth Earl.
-In 1937 he succeeded his first cousin The Lady Clifton (who died unmarried) in her ancient English barony by writ of summons being her heir-general, as eighteenth Baron Clifton of Leighton Bromswold.
-He was by his only son from his third marriage with Rosemary, Dowager Countess of Darnley (née Potter, died 2005), the eleventh Earl, who succeeded his half-brother (the only son from the first marriage of the ninth Earl), in 1980.
+In 1937 he succeeded his first cousin The Lady Clifton (who died unmarried) in her ancient English barony by writ of summons (being her heir-general, as eighteenth Baron Clifton of Leighton Bromswold).
+He was by his only son from his third marriage with Rosemary, Dowager Countess of Darnley (née Potter; died 2005), the eleventh Earl, who succeeded his half-brother (the only son from the first marriage of the ninth Earl), in 1980.
 As of 2017 the title is held by his only son, the twelfth earl, who succeeded his father in that year.

 Several other members of the Bligh family have also attained distinction.
 Thomas Bligh (1654–1710), father of the first Earl, represented County Meath as its MP in the Irish Parliament and was sworn of the Irish Privy Council.
 Thomas Bligh, younger brother of the first Earl, was a general in the British Army and represented Athboy in the Irish House of Commons for sixty years.
 The Very Reverend Robert Bligh (c.
 1704–1778), another brother of the first Earl, was an Anglican clergyman who became Dean of Elphin.
 General the Hon.
 Edward Bligh (1769–1840), second son of the third Earl, was a general in the British Army.
 The Hon.
 William Bligh (1775–1845), third son of the third Earl, was a colonel in the Army.
 The Hon.
 Sir John Bligh (1798–1872), fourth son of the fourth Earl, was a diplomat and served as Envoy Extraordinary and Minister Plenipotentiary to Hanover.
 Susan Bligh, Countess of Darnley, the eleventh Earl's wife was appointed Lord Lieutenant of Herefordshire in 2008.